ITIL Change Management

 1. Request Submission

 Anyone who needs a change to any component of the IT system submits a request.
-But Changes can also be created automatically or generated automatically from Problem Management using workflows.
+However, changes can also be created automatically or generated automatically from problem management via workflow.
 In addition, a change can often be created not only for IT systems, but for the entire technical infrastructure.

 2. Request for a Change (RfC)